evil-fih/JustEnoughInputs-JEI/README.md

 # JustEnoughInputs-JEI

-JustEnoughInputs is a Turbowarp extension that adds useful reporters for detecting special keys like LeftShift.
+JustEnoughInputs is a TurboWarp extension that adds useful reporters for detecting special keys like Left Shift.

----

-# Features
+## Features

-## Keyboard
+### Keyboard

-### Modifier and Function Keys
+**Modifier and Function Keys**
 - Left Shift
 - Right Shift
 - Left Control